datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 d) Because the computations are done quickly.

 ?
-Where do you store files when using a Chromebook ?
+Where do you store files when using a Chromebook?

 a) Mostly on the Chromebook
 B) Mostly on Google Drive or Dropbox